-Fresh estimates followed a flat path over the past two months.
-The consensus estimate has shifted 366.67% due to these changes.
+Fresh estimates followed a downward path over the past two months.
+The consensus estimate has shifted -83.33% due to these changes.

-Currently, Scientific Games has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+At this time, Scientific Games has a poor Growth Score of F, a grade with the same score on the momentum front.
+However, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.

 Scientific Games has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.